Motasem-Diab/Ticketing-App-MicroS/README.md

 - after modify the script in package.json ($npm run dev) "the files inside the page dir" are like a routes we can access it form the url after run the client

+- maka a docker file, build it, push it,
+- make a depl file,
+- edit skaffold.yaml file and ingress-srv